 exception IllegalState let step state = match state with | (Var x, env, k) -> (match lookup x env with | Clo (lam, env') -> (lam, env', k) | Int x -> (Int x, env, k)) | (Plus (e1, e2), env, k) -> (e1, env, Op (OpPlus, , [(e2, env)], k)) | (Mult (e1, e2), env, k) -> (e1, env, Op (OpMult, , [(e2, env)], k)) | (Int x, env, Op (op, , [(e2,env')], k)) -> (e2, env', Op (op, [(Int x)], , k)) | (Int x, env, Op (op, [(Int y)], , k)) -> (Int (op x y), , k) | (App (e1, e2), env, k) -> (e1, env, Ar (e2, env, k)) | (Lam (x, body), env, Ar (e2, env', k)) -> (e2, env', Fn (Lam (x, body), env, k)) | (Lam (_,_) as lam, env, Fn (Lam (x, body), env', k)) -> (body, ext x (Clo (lam, env)) env', k) | (Int i, env, Fn (Lam (x, body), env', k)) -> (body, ext x (Int i) env', k) | s -> raise IllegalState

-Helper function to run the CEK machine are defined.
+A helper function for running the CEK machine is defined.
 Function

 inject returns an initial machine state given an expression.
 Funtion

 run takes an expression and turns it to a machine state, then start evaluation from this state according to the single-step transition rules.
-The machine terminates if it has a state which the
+The machine terminates if it encounters a state which the

 control is a value and the

 step to obtain the next state and invoke